madeofpendletonwool/PinePods/README.md

 - [ ] Small layout Improvements
 - [ ] Queue currently somewhat broken
 - [ ] Fix logout - It's shows navbar still
-- [ ] Configure some kind of auto-refresh feature

 ### To be added after beta version (Listed in order they will be implemented)